 The spectacular mountain scenery of Torridon is home to 5 Munros (mountains over 3,000 feet) and is formed by Torridonian red sandstone which dates back 750 million years.
 Wester Ross is of one of 40 National Scenic Areas (NSAs) in Scotland with its variety of sandy beaches, coastal inlets, lochs and mountains.
+It has also been classed as the Wester Ross Biosphere by UNESCO.
 It now features on the North Coast 500 - one of Britain's most scenic driving routes.

 There are visitor centres and a great variety of walks, on well marked tracks and over wild mountains.
 Experienced hill walkers can enjoy the mountains of Torridon, Applecross and Wester Ross including Liathach, Beinn Eighe, Slioch and An Teallach.
 There are also many lower level easier walks including coastal paths.

 The Torridon area itself is part of the National Trust for Scotland's National Nature Reserve.
 By Torridon village there is a Countryside Centre which is open from 25 March to 30 September (Sunday to Friday from 10am to 5pm), as well as a Deer Enclosure and Deer Museum (both unstaffed) which are open all year.

 From the wildlife hide near the shore you might spot oystercatchers, sandpipers, mallard ducks and ringed plovers.
 There are walking trails for all abilities (download PDF leaflet with map).